alalehrz/Distribution-fitting-R/README.md

 # Distribution-fitting-R
 Distribution fitting is useful for the tasks such as risk measurement.
 In this project, I used R fitdistrplus package to fit some families of distributions to some randomly generated data.
 Please note that this is a **parametric analysis**.
 Also, I obtained CI for parameters of the model using bootstraping.
-Several graphs including the Q-Q plot is build running the code, look for S shaped graphs as they show a weak fit!
+Several graphs including the Q-Q plot is built running the code, look for S shaped graphs as they show a weak fit!
 After fitting distributions, its time for measuring goodness-of-fits.
 There are severam methods to compare different distributions and picking the best family.
 Three goodness-of-fit are used with following considerations:

 **Kolmogorov-Smirnov (KS)**